January 3, 2023

 May 26, 2022

-Goats + electric fence.
+One of the most common questions I get on a regular basis is, “How do I train goats to electric fence?”
+I can tell you, goats and electric fence.
 It doesn’t need to be complicated.
 Yes.
 I said it.
 It’s true.
 You can effectively use electric fence with goats.
-With a little bit of work at the beginning of the grazing season, it can work.
-Importance of good goat fence When I tell people I raise goats, the first thing […]
+With a little bit of work […]

 January 24, 2022